How many vehicle breakdowns are there in the UK?

-As part of the survey, we asked people to highlight where they would stand if they broke down on a motorway, both one with a continuous hard shoulder and one with an Emergency Refuge Area (ERA).
+As part of the survey, we asked people to highlight where they would stand if they broke down on a motorway, both one with a continuous hard shoulder and one with an Emergency Area (EA).

 Generally the safest place to wait if you’ve broken down on a motorway is behind the barrier and diagonally behind your vehicle (position 1 shown in the images below).

 For both types of motorway, around 4 out of 10 people agreed that this was where they’d stand.